Working with Files & Directories in Python

 write

-is just one method of class File
+is a method of class File

 .
 See all here